maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

 ### Forwarded headers

-`"Forwarded"` and `"X-Forwaded-*"` headers are no longer implicitly checked individually in places where they apply such as CORS same origin checks, `MvcUriComponentsBuilder`, and others.
-Instead applications can use the `ForwardedHeaderFilter` to extract those headers from a single place, or discard them if not behind a trusted proxy.
-Applications can also use forwarded header support provided by the server.
+`"Forwarded"` and `"X-Forwaded-*"` headers that reflect the client's original address, are no longer implicitly checked individually in places where they apply, e.g. same origin CORS checks, `MvcUriComponentsBuilder`, and others.
+Instead applications can use:
+* The Spring Framework `ForwardedHeaderFilter` which can extract or discard such headers.
+* Server-level support for forwarded headers.

 ## Upgrading to Version 5.0